Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Related work

 Within the context of Cloud computing, the setting of this paper, Ristenpart \emph{et al.}~\cite{getoffmycloud} and Inci \emph{et al.}~\cite{inci2015seriously,inci2016efficient} show that targeted attacks can be carried out by first attaining co-residency with a desired victim, and then exploiting side channels, including contention on I/O ports~\cite[Section 8.3]{getoffmycloud}.
 Agarwal~\emph{et al.}~\cite{agarwal2016moving} demonstrate a coarse-grained attack based on change in aggregate bandwidth consumption in a Cloud environment.

 These attacks demonstrate the need for a solution such as {\sys} that makes network traffic of a (Cloud-resident) victim independent of secrets. \fi

-\textbf{(a) Mitigating {\nsc}s in Clouds.} Contention on NICs in a Cloud can be mitigated by time-division multiple access (TDMA) in a hypervisor~\cite{kadloor2016mitigating} as this eliminates the adversary VM's (and, in fact, every VM's) ability to observe a colocated victim's traffic.
-However, this approach is inefficient when the payload traffic is bursty.
+\textbf{(a) Mitigating {\nsc}s in Clouds.} Contention on individual shared links in a Cloud can be mitigated by time-division multiple access (TDMA) in a hypervisor~\cite{kadloor2016mitigating,beams2021packet} as this eliminates the adversary VM's (and, in fact, every VM's) ability to observe a colocated victim's traffic at that link.
+However, an end-to-end mitigation against all network adversaries would require synchronous TDMA scheduling along the entire path of a tenant's traffic, which is inefficient especially when the payload traffic is bursty~\cite{vattikonda2012practical}.
 Statistical multiplexing, which only caps the total amount of data transmitted by a VM in an epoch, is insecure because the resources available to a flow depend on the bandwidth utilization of other flows~\cite{gong2016schedulers}.

 Another approach restricts the adversary VM's ability to~observe time~\cite{vattikonda2011eliminating, martin2012timewarp, liu2017demand}.
 StopWatch~\cite{li2014stopwatch} replaces a VM's clock with virtual time based only on that VM's execution.
 To mitigate {\nsc}s, each VM is replicated $3\times$, the replicas are colocated with different guests, and each interrupt is delivered at a virtual time that is the median of the 3 times.
 This prevents a guest from consistently observing I/O interference with any colocated tenant.
 However, it requires a $3\times$ increase in deployed Cloud resources.
 Deterland~\cite{wu2015deterland} also replaces VMs' real time with virtual time, but it does not address leaks due to {\nsc}s as it delivers I/O events to VMs without delay.
 In contrast, {\sys} {\em shapes} traffic by padding and pacing packets, which mitigates all {\nsc}s with far less resource overhead.